-Desired outcome: Effective controls over the entry of potential weed species,
+Desired outcome: Effective controls over the entry of potential weed species, and the early detection and response to new infestations.
+Adoption of improved practices to minimise the spread of existing weeds

 The introduction of a new plant species (potential weed species) at national, State, regional, local or patch level has the potential for impacts on ecosystem function and primary production.
 Once detected it is important that protocols for containment and management of a new weed are effectively and efficiently observed.
 Good border quarantine control is important in minimising the entry of potential new weeds.
+It must be recognised that plants not currently regarded as weedy could become weeds with changes to the environment.
+Global warming, for example, may lead to the spread of weeds that currently have a limited distribution.
+Similarly, the introduction of new pollinators such as bumblebees could lead to increased seed production of species that are currently poor reproducers.

-Quarantine restrictions are in place at national and State borders under the Commonwealth Quarantine Act 1908, Plant Diseases Act and Agriculture and Related Resources Protection Act 1976.
+Quarantine restrictions are in place at national and State borders under the Commonwealth Quarantine Act 1908, Plant Diseases Act 1914 and Agriculture and Related Resources Protection Act 1976.
 These provide a strong legal basis for protection against accidental and deliberate plant introductions but only cover quarantinable weeds and declared plants.
 For more details, see Component 6.

 However, many potential weed species are not regulated and are being brought into the State or moved within the State.
 Restraining the movement of these non-regulated weeds which pose significant risk to agriculture and the environment provides a challenge for local groups and industries.

-The nursery and seed merchant industries could make a significant contribution to reducing the introduction and spread of potentially weedy species through the voluntary adoption of codes of practice which should include labelling systems which identify potential weeds.
+The nursery and seed merchant industries could make a significant contribution to reducing the introduction and spread of potentially weedy species through the voluntary adoption of Codes of Practice which should include labelling systems which identify potential weeds.